ovh/venom/executors/couchbase/README.md

 Touch will update the object expiration for a given id.
 It will set the flag `touch` to true in case the id has been found.

 An `expiry` in seconds can be specified to be used.
-Unless it will use the global `expiry`.
+Otherwise it will use the global `expiry`.

 ```yaml
 - type: couchbase